Jonathan-Hollingsworth/capstone_project/README.md

 3. Create endpoints
    - Make sure to create an end point that would allow data to be added to the database
 4. Allow frontend to connect with API/Backend
-You can see the Schema [here](https://drawsql.app/teams/empty-team/diagrams/shoply)
+> You can see the Schema that was used [here](https://drawsql.app/teams/empty-team/diagrams/shoply)

 ### User Flow: